fbpx

 Mesa Digital has no digital presence.
 The only proof of their existence is their patent portfolio and the lawsuits.
 Digging a bit deeper, we found it to be related to an IP law firm OL Patents or Ortiz & Lopez, PLLC.

-FYI: The founders of the law firm are inventors of the patents in the lawsuit.
-Apart from the four companies sued where Mesa is plaintiff, OL Patents sued Alphabet and HP as well.
-Further, the patent portfolio of Mesa, which consists of 65 patents, covers semiconductors and multimedia devices.
+FYI: The law firm’s founders are the inventors of the patents in the lawsuit.
+In addition to the four companies sued, where Mesa is a plaintiff, OL Patents sued Alphabet and HP as well.
+Further, Mesa’s patent portfolio, which consists of 65 patents, covers semiconductors and multimedia devices.

 Products and Patents involved